1AhmedGalal/Mini-Map-System/README.md

 - Users can add or remove cities and roads.
 - Users can look at the whole map using DFS or BfS.
 - Calculating the shortest path between two cities using Dijkstra's algorithm.
-- Searching for the minimum spanning tree using Kruskal's Algorithm or Prim Algorithm.
+- Searching for the minimum spanning tree using Kruskal's Algorithm or Prim's Algorithm.
 - GUI using Qt.
+- Saving Progress to files.

 ## Creators